 loading...

-Domestic purposes would be things like using the harvested water for drinking, cooking, washing, sanitation, and irrigating your home garden or lawn.
+Domestic purposes would include using the harvested water for drinking, cooking, washing, sanitation, and irrigating your home garden or lawn.

 Learn About Water Harvesting

 If you've ever been curious about water harvesting in Arizona, tap into the resources with the University of Arizona Cooperative Extension offices across the state.
-You can find them in every county throughout Arizona and they're very knowledgeable.
+They're located in every county, and they're very knowledgeable.

 Photo courtesy Val Davidson/TSM